What is an eating disorder?

-Our Eating Disorders program cares for young people with conditions that include:
+Our Eating Disorders team cares for young people with conditions including:

-In an effort to be thin, people with anorexia often stop eating.
-This causes them to lose large amounts of weight, which can stop their bodies from working correctly.
+People with anorexia nervosa (anorexia) often limit or decrease the amount and types of food they eat.
+This causes some to lose large amounts of weight, which can stop their bodies from working correctly.
 They may also vomit, take laxatives or exercise too much to control their weight.
-People with anorexia, like those with other eating disorders, often are very critical of themselves and have negative feelings about food and their body weight, no matter their size.
+People with anorexia, like those with other eating disorders, are often very critical of themselves and have negative feelings about food and their body weight, no matter their shape or size.

-People with bulimia go back and forth between eating too much (binging) and purging by forcing themselves to vomit or by exercising too much.
+People with bulimia nervosa (bulimia) go back and forth between eating too much (binging) and purging by forcing themselves to vomit or to exercise too much.
 Over time, this can cause many problems with the way their bodies work.
-People with bulimia may lose and regain weight, but they usually don't reach the very low weights of those with anorexia.
-As with other eating disorders, people with bulimia often are very critical of themselves and have negative feelings about food and their body weight, no matter their size.
+People with bulimia may lose and regain weight.
+As with other eating disorders, people with bulimia are often very critical of themselves and have negative feelings about food and their body weight, no matter their shape or size.